Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

 \subsection{Simulation studies}

-In the following, we carry out extensive simulation studies to compare the different algorithms in terms of computational time, as the dimensions of the input data grow.
-Specifically, we compare five algorithms: (i) the MCMC sampler in Algorithm \ref{alg:mcmc} with gamma proposals (MH); (ii) the same MCMC sampler with Gaussian proposals on the log-scale (MHlog); (iii) the exact sampler in Algorithm \ref{alg:exact} (exact); (iv) the alternative exact sampler based on adaptive rejection sampling (ARS); (v) the marginal Gibbs sampler of \cite{Teh2006} for the HDP with gamma prior (HDPpr).
-Algorithms are compared in terms of CPU time per effective sample, averaging over $25$ simulated dataset for each experimental setting.
-The burn-in time for algorithms (i) and (ii) and the initialization time for algorithms (iii) and (iv) are deducted from the total execution times.
+In the following, we carry out several simulation studies to compare the algorithms in terms of their execution time, as the dimensions of the input data grow.
+Specifically, we compare four algorithms: (i) the MCMC sampler in Algorithm~\ref{alg:mcmc} with symmetric random-walk Metropolis-Hastings steps on the log-scale (mcmc); (ii) the exact sampler in Algorithm~\ref{alg:exact}; (iii) the marginal Gibbs sampler of \cite{Teh2006} based on the restaurant franchise metaphor (CRF); (iv) the collapsed Gibbs sampler for the number of tables serving each dish, detailed in Section~\ref{app:tables}.
+Algorithms are compared in terms of execution time per effective sample, averaging over $100$ simulated datasets for each experimental setting.
+The burn-in time for algorithms (i), (iii) and (iv) and the initialization time for algorithm (ii) are deducted from the total execution times.
+The exact and collapsed Gibbs samplers are stopped when the computations of the multivariate Stirling numbers in \eqref{eq:multivariate_stirling} encounter a numerical overflow.
+The corresponding execution times are plotted when at least 75 out of 100 experiments are completed without errors.